New England French: Historical newspapers

 "Our press is barely able to maintain itself ...
 One of our weeklies has just expired; others live almost exclusively on ads; many get only blame and denigration in return for the free publicity they give to Franco-American works ...
 It's all the hostility, the apathy, the indifference of Franco-Americans that prevent our newspapers from achieving perfection ...
 Their defects come from their relative helplessness rather than from their incompetence."

 Many of these ads would increasingly appear in English, and changing mediums like radio, as well as a frustration with the helpless financial situation leading to more ads only aggravated the decline.
 One exception to this was Lewiston's Le Messager, whose publisher-owner, Jean-Baptiste Couture, founded central Maine's first, and New England's only radio station owned by a Franco-American weekly, WCOU, in 1938.
 The bilingual WCOU would outlive the paper, broadcasting regular French programming through at least 1972.
 A few newspapers were able to retain a readership beyond the 1960s independently.
 This included Le Travailleur, a Worcester French-language weekly that folded in 1978 which, in its final years, could hardly be described as in the tradition of its predecessors, as it was mainly syndicated news from France.
-During a period of revival in preserving New England French in academia and civics, the Ligue des Société de Langue Française ("League of French Language Societies") in Lewiston launched its monthly l'Unité, which published from 1976 through 1984.
+During a period of revival in preserving New England French in academia and civics, the Ligue des Sociétés de Langue Française ("League of French Language Societies") in Lewiston launched its monthly L'Unité, which published from 1976 through 1984.
 The only New England French news outlet to endure into the emergence of the internet was Le Journal de Lowell; founded in 1975, the monthly paper would continue to produce French-language content, including the translation of English ads, until December 1995, when it abruptly ceased publication.